Skip to content

 Weed control

-Dandelions in parks and sports fields
+Dandelion control in parks and sports fields

-The City Parks department controls dandelions based on threshold levels.
-They count the number of dandelions in parks and sports fields throughout the summer and if dandelions exceed established thresholds, weed control is done in the fall when the plant absorbs the most product.
-The Parks department doesn’t spray dandelions in parks and sports fields when plants are flowering because Airdrie is a certified bee city and removal of a food source would be detrimental to bees.
+The City Parks department controls dandelions based on threshold levels outlined in the INTEGRATED PEST MANAGEMENT PLAN (PDF).
+They count the number of dandelions in parks and sports fields throughout the summer and if dandelions exceed established thresholds, weed control will be considered.

 Noxious & prohibited noxious weeds